-Welcome to the Alberta Emission Performance Credit (EPC) Registry operated by CSA Group in coordination with the Government of Alberta, Alberta Environment and Parks.
+Welcome to the Alberta Emission Performance Credit (EPC) Registry operated by CSA Group in coordination with the Government of Alberta, Alberta Environment and Protected Areas.

 Alberta was the first province in Canada to develop legislation regulating greenhouse gas emissions requiring large industrial emitters to report their emissions and take actions to make mandatory reductions.
 This legislation, set requirements for facilities emitting greenhouse gases a year to reduce emissions as of July 1, 2007.